ericoporto/ags-manual-wiki/SystemLimits.md

 - Floats are [a bit more complicated](https://en.wikipedia.org/wiki/Single-precision_floating-point_format): an [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) 32-bit base-2 floating-point variable has a maximum value of `(2 − 2^(-23)) × 2^127 ≈ 3.4028235 × 10^38`.
 - A float should then be able to reliably represent integer values between -16777216 and 16777216 (from `-2^24` to `2^24`).

+In brief, integers have a strict min and max limit, by exceeding which they "wrap" their values (from positive to negative and vice-versa).
+Floats, on other hand, do not have a "hard" limit, instead they begin to loose precision as their integer part reaches high numbers.
+Occasional "even" values may still get stored correctly, but majority of values between them are not guaranteed to be precise.

 ### Additional considerations

 - You should be able to have up to 15 parameters to a function.